theobald-software/kb.theobald-software.github.io/content/_yunio/certificate-renewal.md

 weight: 5
 ---

-This article shows how to manually and automatically renew a X.509 certificate used for TLS in yunIO.
+The following article shows how to manually and automatically renew a X.509 certificate used for TLS in yunIO.

 ### Renewing a Certificate Manually